 - Engineers and business developers of Space Industries (big and small ones)

-The objective of the summer school is to promote gravity-related research amongst future scientists and engineers and attract them to its multiple research opportunities available in the space sector.
+The objective of the summer school was to promote gravity-related research amongst future scientists and engineers and attract them to its multiple research opportunities available in the space sector.
+Twenty-two bachelor and master students from nine European countries attended the lectures on physical science, life science, and human physiology given by ELGRA and ESA experts.